tarantool/doc/doc/reference/reference_lua/box_session/id.rst

     Return the unique identifier (ID) for the current session.

-    :return: the unique identifier (ID) for the current session
-    :return: 0 or -1 if there is no session
+    :return: the session identifier; 0 or -1 if there is no session
     :rtype: number